fatlao/sshTunnel/README.md

 THIS MAY HELP

 ## function
-1.forward your tcp streams without listening any ports on relay 2.binding remote port on localhost.
+1.forward your tcp streams without listening any ports on relay.
+2.binding remote port on localhost.

 ## usage

 relay
 1. download tun file from repo,put it at ${HOME} of relay
 2. chmod +x tun

 local